Last Updated: February 20, 2023 by Dave Gibbins

 Give your pet food twice a day.
 Avoid overfeeding by adding no more food than can be eaten in two minutes.

-Betta smaragdina enjoys live or frozen meat-based proteins, including bloodworms.
+Feed your Betta smaragdina live or frozen meat-based proteins, including bloodworms.
 We recommend frozen unless you can source live food from a reputable dealer (to avoid possible infections).

 Most captive-bred Betta smaragdina will also eat pellet foods.
 That allows you to introduce some plant matter into their meals for a balanced diet.
 Just make sure to feed them plenty of meat proteins as well.